iExecBlockchainComputing/documentation/for-developers/quick-start-for-developers.md

 iExec provides a default storage solution based on [IPFS](https://ipfs.io/).
 This solution ensures your result to be publicly accessible through a decentralized network.

-As you may don't want all your business to be exposed to the world, iExec enables both optional **RSA result encryption** and pushing results to **private storage providers**.
+As you may not want all your business to be exposed to the world, iExec enables both optional **RSA result encryption** and pushing results to **private storage providers**.

 {% endhint %}